-A Porsche source confirmed a report it had asked German state bank KfW
+A Porsche source confirmed a report it had sounded out state bank KfW